-- First Year: Course work, drafting of internship study plan, internship. - Second Year: Submission and review of master's thesis for the Master's Degree in Global Environmental Studies.
+First Year: Course work, drafting of internship study plan, internship.

+Second Year: Submission and review of master's thesis for the Master's Degree in Global Environmental Studies

-Admission information
+4 Admission information

-Applicants will be graded according to the sum total of their marks for English ability (evaluated on the basis of TOEFL iBT (preferred), TOEFL PBT, TOEIC SP, or IELTS test scores), general knowledge of the global environment, basic knowledge of the applicant's choice of study area and interviews (to assess specialized knowledge gained over the course of the undergraduate program, the study plan, and the applicant's suitability for the master's program).
+Applicants will be graded according to the sum total of their marks for English ability (evaluated on the basis of TOEFL iBT (preferred), TOEIC SP, or IELTS test scores), general knowledge of the global environment, basic knowledge of the applicant's choice of study area and interviews (to assess specialized knowledge gained over the course of the undergraduate program, the study plan, and the applicant's suitability for the master's program).
+MEXT special scholarship IEMP (International Environmental Management Program) Entrance Examination will be also implemented for international applicants.

-5 Double Master's Degree Program
+Double Master's Degree Program